Pharmacy MPharm (Hons)

 You will learn about the key importance of regulatory affairs associated with drug development, such as clinical trials, licensing and registration.

-Academic and Professional Portfolio
+Academic and Professional Skills Portfolio 3

 0 credits